Ewan-D/beginnersBase11ty/README.md

   | readableDate }}.
 * more on luxon...
 I also spotted use of the <time> tag.
 Makes good sense to me!
-  11ty's base config also points you in the direction of html standards for formatting dates. such as dd-LL-yyyy note hyphon
+  11ty's base config also points you in the direction of html standards for formatting dates. such as dd-LL-yyyy note hyphen

 ### stumblings